 - Bolton Landing: The Sagamore has an ideal location just under a mile from charming downtown Bolton Landing, which bustles with adorable shops, plentiful dining opportunities, and parks.
 The Sagamore runs a shuttle to town throughout the day and evening, though it’s also a quick and mostly flat walk across the bridge to town.

 Take advantage of the antique shops, jam-packed hardware store, Indian TePee Gift Shop (ready for a new name!), Bear’s Cup coffee shop, and of course, Mrs. Whizzy Fizz Popp’s Candy Store.
 Even the most reluctant shoppers will get a kick out of this adorable town.
 In summer, visitors can enjoy concerts in the park overlooking the lake, and there’s a sandy beach in town as well.

 From delightful cocktails and appetizers to exceptional main dishes and desserts, diners get the best of both worlds.
-Similarly, the views from Caldwell’s Bar and La Bella Vita are also lovely, and the food is outstanding.
+Similarly, the views from Caldwell’s Bar and the Italian restaurant La Bella Vita are also lovely, and the food is outstanding.
 For lunch or snacks, visitors can enjoy delicious options from the LakeHouse and Splash Pool Bar delivered right to your lounge chair.